coredns/coredns.io/content/plugins/proxy.md

   old DNS, and `https_google` uses `https://dns.google.com` and speaks a JSON DNS dialect.
 Note when using this **TO** will be ignored.
 The `grpc` option will talk to a server that has implemented the [DnsService](https://github.com/coredns/coredns/pb/dns.proto).
-  An out-of-tree middleware that implements the server side of this can be found at [here](https://github.com/infobloxopen/coredns-grpc).
+  An out-of-tree plugin that implements the server side of this can be found at [here](https://github.com/infobloxopen/coredns-grpc).

 ## Policies